bodzaital/aid-core/README.md

 You need dotnet core 2.0.0 to run or compile the app.
 To run the app, cd into the project folder, and run `dotnet run`.

-By default, aid-core will download all available product images.
-To download video as well, add the `-v` flag.
-To display debug information in case of an error, add the `-d` flag.
-To define a custom user agent, use the `-u` flag, then, in double quotes, paste in your string.
-To define a custom accept string, use the `-a` flag, then, in double quotes, paste your string.
-To download a batch of links, use the `-t` flag, then give the name of the text file which contains one Amazon product link in a line.
+No flags: Download images
+`-v`: Also download product video if available.
+If none are available, skip.
+`-d`: Display debug information in case of an error.
+`-u "user-agent"`: Define a custom user-agent string.
+See below for the default setting.
+`-a "accept"`: Define a custom accept string.
+See below for the default setting.
+`-t "text.txt"`: Download all links from a text file.
+Format the links so only one appear on one line.

 Default user-agent: `Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/56.0.2924.87 Safari/537.36`
 Default accept: `text/html,application/xhtml+xml,application/xml;q=0.9,image/webp,*/*;q=0.8`